Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/02-prepare-vial-for-cultures.md

 ### 2. Preparing media

-In the experiments tab, we typically showcase yeast growth in YPD broth, which is autoclavable.
+Prepare your media as your protocol suggests.
+For example: in the our experiments, we typically showcase yeast grown in YPD broth.
 To create YPD broth, dissolve 50 grams YPD powder per 1 litre distilled water.
-Divide the mixture into the vials before sterilization.
+Divide the mixture into the vials.

 ### 3. Sterilization